nainatyagi040-svg/Interviewz/PROMPTS.md

-# AI Usage Log — Loop (AI Interview Agent)

-This log documents real prompts and AI-assisted decisions made while building this project, in the order features were built.

-## Backend & Frontend Architecture

-### Prompt
-Asked for two complete reference specs (BACKEND.md, FRONTEND.md) to hand to an AI coding agent, covering tech stack, the required POST /api/interview API contract, data models matching the provided curriculum.json/candidates.json, error handling/fallback requirements, and a YC-style landing page spec for the frontend.

-### What it produced / how we used it
-Generated two full markdown specs locking in: Node/Express + Supabase + Google Gemini backend, React/Vite + Tailwind frontend, exact request/response formats from the technical spec, and a fallback-question strategy so the interview never hard-fails if the model API is unreachable.
-These became the project brief handed to the coding agent that scaffolded the app.

-## Interview Question Targeting Logic

-### Prompt
-Asked how to select which curriculum days to interview a candidate on, given their missions array (passed/attempts/skipped), so questions are personalized rather than random.

-### What it produced / how we used it
-A targeting strategy: prioritize days the candidate struggled on (high attempts), days they skipped, and high-signal modules (RAG, Agentic AI, MCP) passed on the first try — spread across at least 4 distinct days, minimum 8 questions, before the interview is allowed to end.

-## Debugging: Claude API 401 / AgentRouter misconfiguration

-### Prompt
-Provided terminal error logs showing repeated 401 "invalid x-api-key" errors and asked why the AI interviewer kept falling back to template questions instead of generating real ones.

-### What it produced / how we used it
-Diagnosed a leftover `ANTHROPIC_BASE_URL` pointing at a third-party relay service instead of Anthropic directly, and a placeholder/empty API key in `.env`.
-Cleaned the environment file and confirmed the client code itself was already correct.

-## Pivot: Claude → Gemini API

-### Prompt
-Explained no budget was available for Anthropic API credits and asked for the fastest working alternative, given the hackathon rules allow any AI model.

-### What it produced / how we used it
-A drop-in replacement for the model-calling module (`claudeClient.js`) that swapped Anthropic's SDK for Google's `@google/genai` SDK, keeping the exact same function signature (`callClaude`, `fallbackQuestion`) so no other file in the app needed to change.
-Also caught and fixed a deprecated model ID (`gemini-2.5-flash` → `gemini-3.5-flash`) via a standalone test script that isolated the API call from the rest of the app.

-## Bug: repeated/duplicate interview questions on live deployment

-### Prompt
-Reported that after deploying, the live site kept repeating the same question instead of progressing, and asked to find the exact cause using terminal/ network logs rather than guessing.

-### What it produced / how we used it
-Traced it to two separate misconfigurations: (1) a missing SPA rewrite rule on Vercel causing `/interview` to 404 on direct load/refresh, fixed by adding `client/vercel.json`; (2) the deployed backend on Render was missing the `GEMINI_API_KEY` and other environment variables that only existed locally, so it was silently running on fallback questions.
-Added the missing env vars to both Render and Vercel and redeployed.

-## Feedback screen & completion logic

-### Prompt
-Asked for the frontend to render the final feedback object (summary, strengths, gaps, next steps) as designed cards instead of raw JSON, with sensible empty states.

-### What it produced / how we used it
-Feedback screen implementation matching the technical spec's required fields, verified end-to-end on the live deployment with a real interview transcript.
+# AI Usage Log — Interviewz (AI Mock Interview Platform)

+This document records the major AI-assisted design decisions, prompts, debugging sessions, and implementation work completed while building Interviewz.

+The project was developed iteratively with AI assistance, while all integration, testing, debugging, deployment, and verification were performed manually.

+---

+# Backend & Frontend Architecture

+## Prompt

+Requested complete backend and frontend specifications describing the project architecture, technology stack, API contracts, folder structure, interview workflow, error handling strategy, and frontend UI requirements before writing production code.

+## What it produced / how we used it

+Generated architecture documents that defined:

+- Express.js backend
+- React + Vite frontend
+- Interview session workflow
+- API request/response formats
+- Validation strategy
+- Candidate data model
+- Curriculum data model
+- Feedback generation flow
+- Error handling and fallback behaviour

+These specifications became the implementation blueprint for the project.

+---

+# Personalized Interview Question Strategy

+## Prompt

+Asked how interview questions should be selected so every candidate receives questions based on their actual learning history instead of a fixed sequence.

+## What it produced / how we used it

+Designed a targeting strategy that prioritizes:

+- Weak curriculum areas
+- High-attempt missions
+- Skipped missions
+- High-signal AI topics
+- Balanced curriculum coverage

+This resulted in interviews that adapt to the selected candidate profile rather than asking static questions.

+---

+# Claude API Authentication Failure

+## Prompt

+Provided backend logs showing repeated Claude API authentication failures and asked why interview generation always fell back to template questions.

+## What it produced / how we used it

+Identified an incorrect API configuration caused by:

+- Invalid API key
+- Incorrect API endpoint
+- Leftover relay configuration

+After correcting the environment configuration the backend authentication pipeline was restored.

+---

+# Migration from Claude API to Google Gemini

+## Prompt

+Requested a cost-free alternative to Claude while keeping the existing backend architecture unchanged.

+## What it produced / how we used it

+Replaced Anthropic SDK with Google's Gemini SDK while preserving the existing service interface.

+Only the model client changed while the interview engine continued calling the same functions.

+Additional improvements included:

+- retry handling
+- timeout protection
+- fallback questions
+- model configuration cleanup

+without changing interview business logic.

+---

+# Duplicate Interview Questions

+## Prompt

+Reported that deployed interviews repeatedly asked the same question and asked for debugging using logs instead of assumptions.

+## What it produced / how we used it

+The issue was traced to deployment configuration instead of interview logic.

+Fixes included:

+- SPA rewrite configuration on Vercel
+- Render environment variables
+- Gemini API configuration
+- deployment verification

+After redeployment interviews progressed normally.

+---

+# Feedback Screen

+## Prompt

+Requested a proper feedback page instead of displaying raw JSON.

+## What it produced / how we used it

+Implemented a structured interview summary showing:

+- Overall Summary
+- Strengths
+- Improvement Areas
+- Recommended Next Steps

+with graceful handling of empty values.

+---

+# Modern UI & Animation System

+## Prompt

+Requested a modern interview experience with animated backgrounds and continuous visual effects similar to modern AI products.

+## What it produced / how we used it

+Implemented:

+- Animated gradient background
+- Floating sparkles
+- Motion-based page transitions
+- Interactive candidate cards
+- Enhanced landing page visuals

+using Framer Motion while maintaining responsiveness.

+---

+# Camera Preview Integration

+## Prompt

+Requested a floating self-camera preview similar to modern interview platforms, without recording or transmitting any video.

+## What it produced / how we used it

+Implemented a browser-based live camera preview using:

+- getUserMedia()
+- React Hooks
+- Video stream lifecycle management

+including:

+- camera permission handling
+- unavailable device handling
+- hide camera option
+- responsive floating preview

+No camera data is uploaded or stored.

+---

+# Face Detection using MediaPipe

+## Prompt

+Requested face detection to monitor whether the candidate remains visible during the interview.

+## What it produced / how we used it

+Integrated Google's MediaPipe Tasks Vision library.

+Implemented:

+- Face detector initialization
+- Video stream analysis
+- Face presence detection
+- Real-time status updates

+showing:

+- Face Detected
+- No Face

+inside the interview interface.

+---

+# Head Direction Detection

+## Prompt

+Requested detection of candidate head direction to determine whether the user is facing the interview screen.

+## What it produced / how we used it

+Implemented landmark-based head direction estimation using MediaPipe facial landmarks.

+Current supported states include:

+- CENTER
+- LEFT
+- RIGHT
+- UP
+- DOWN
+- NO_FACE

+This provides the foundation for future interview attention monitoring.

+---

+# Attention Monitoring Prototype

+## Prompt

+Requested an interview monitoring prototype capable of tracking repeated attention loss.

+## What it produced / how we used it

+Implemented the first-stage monitoring logic including:

+- warning counter
+- direction monitoring
+- interview block state
+- cooldown timer between warnings

+This forms the base for future automated interview supervision features.

+---

+# Speech-enabled Interview Experience

+## Prompt

+Requested a more realistic interview experience where interviewer questions are spoken aloud.

+## What it produced / how we used it

+Integrated browser Speech Synthesis to read interviewer questions automatically, making the interaction closer to a real interview.

+---

+# Deployment Debugging

+## Prompt

+Provided deployment errors occurring only in production and requested diagnosis.

+## What it produced / how we used it

+Resolved multiple deployment issues involving:

+- Vercel routing
+- Render environment variables
+- API configuration
+- frontend deployment
+- backend connectivity

+resulting in a stable deployed application.

+---

+# Technologies Used with AI Assistance

+- Google Gemini API
+- React
+- Vite
+- Express.js
+- Tailwind CSS
+- Framer Motion
+- Zustand
+- MediaPipe Tasks Vision
+- Speech Synthesis API
+- Node.js

+---

+# Development Workflow

+AI assistance was primarily used for:

+- architecture planning
+- implementation guidance
+- debugging
+- deployment troubleshooting
+- prompt engineering
+- UI refinement

+while all code integration, testing, deployment, verification, and iterative debugging were completed throughout development.